The following basic information is about mold, and the potential health and remediation issues involved with it.

 - Usually when mold growth is found, it is related to a moisture or water problem.
 The source of moisture must be addressed as well as cleanup of the mold growth.

-- After any flooding incident, make sure to completely dry out any impacted areas of the house.
+- After any flooding incident, make sure to completely dry out any affected areas of the house.

 - Do not rely on evaporation alone to adequately dry an area that's been flooded.
 Providing good air circulation and using dehumidifiers are important for fast, adequate drying.